-My perspectives on history and battle proceed out of my career in the U.S. Army.
+My perspectives on history proceed from my career in the U.S. Army.
 Travels took me to World War II battlefields in Europe and the Pacific where American valor ended the tyranny of Nazism and Empire.
 But our country faced its own greatest challenge 80 years earlier during the Civil War.
 And it was the critical late summer of 1862, when Robert E. Lee launched the Maryland Campaign, that fortune could have gone either way.
-It is an incredible story of drama, carnage, bravery, and missed opportunities that culminated around the fields and woodlots of peaceful Sharpsburg MD.
+It is an incredible story of drama, carnage, bravery, and missed opportunities that culminated around the fields and woodlots of peaceful Sharpsburg Maryland.